-Buffalo, NY – June 2, 2020 – The Junior League of Buffalo will host “No Contact Drop & Go” Food Drives at two locations on Saturday, June 6, 2020 from 11 a.m. to 1 p.m. to benefit FeedMore WNY.
-The food drives will be held at Kenmore West Senior High School at 33 Highland Parkway in Kenmore and at 206 Lake St. in Hamburg (next to the Dairy Queen).
-Donors can simply pull up and volunteers will collect the donations from their vehicles.
+Buffalo, NY – June 2, 2020 – The Junior League of Buffalo hosted a “No Contact Drop & Go” Food Drives at two locations on Saturday, June 6, 2020 from 11 a.m. to 1 p.m. to benefit FeedMore WNY.
+The food drives were held at Kenmore West Senior High School at 33 Highland Parkway in Kenmore and at 206 Lake St. in Hamburg (next to the Dairy Queen).
+Donors simply pulled up and volunteers collected the donations from their vehicles.

-While the Junior League of Buffalo will gratefully accept all nonperishable food donations, FeedMore WNY is especially in need of canned fruits and vegetables as well as shelf-stable protein items, including canned meats and fish, peanut butter and other nut butters.
-Monetary donations also will be accepted at the food drives.
+While the Junior League of Buffalo gratefully accepted all nonperishable food donations, FeedMore WNY is especially in need of canned fruits and vegetables as well as shelf-stable protein items, including canned meats and fish, peanut butter and other nut butters.
+Monetary donations also were accepted at the food drives.

 JLB president Cindi McEachon said, “For the last one hundred years, Junior League of Buffalo members have remained committed to our great community.
 As an organization of trained volunteers, we are honored to partner with Legislator Lisa M. Chimera on this community food drive to benefit FeedMore WNY.
 We believe now is the time to act, serve, and embrace our community.
 During these unprecedented times, it is vital that we rally together and grow our collective impact.”